Request Request an Appointment Forms Complete Our Forms Find Us Like Us on Facebook Reviews Leave a Google Review Call Map

 Are Dental Crowns Permanent?

 While they technically aren’t permanent, dental crowns are a long-term solution.
-On average, they can protect your teeth for anywhere between 5 to 15 years on average.
+On average, they can protect your teeth for anywhere between 5 to 15 years.
 When your dentist reshapes your tooth for a crown, the procedure is irreversible.
 Tooth enamel does not grow back after it has been lost, so the tooth will always need to be protected with a crown moving forward.
-That being said, crowns protect the underlying teeth from additional damage, therefore helping them to survive much longer than it likely would have otherwise.
+That being said, crowns protect the underlying teeth from additional damage, therefore helping them to survive much longer than they likely would have otherwise.

 Do Dental Crowns Get Cavities?